mixmesh/mixmesh/README.md

 ### Install external dependencies

 You need to install GMP (for arbitrary precision arithmetic support) and Simple2D (for the simulator).
+Also libsodium is used.

 On Ubuntu:

+    $ sudo apt install libgmp-dev
-`$ sudo apt install libgmp-dev`
+    $ sudo apt install libsodium

 and